 Or, you can help sponsor a nurse, cover the cost of medical supplies, or fund the next medical mission trip by clicking here.

-- 86.5% of all donations go the designated project.
+- 86.5% of all donations go to the designated project.

 - 13.5% administration is taken from all donations.

-- Home of Hope is a project of Home Church (formerly Word of Life Centre).
+- Home of Hope is a project of Home Church.
 For tax receipt and audit purposes, 3.5% is taken from all donations.

 - 10% administration is taken for Home of Hope administration here in Canada and in the countries with local people on staff.

-*The HOH Founder and Director, Brian Thomson, has never received a dollar from donations.*
+*The Home of Hope Founder and Director, Brian Thomson, has never received a dollar from donations.*

 Yes, all donations to Home of Hope $15 and over are tax deductible.